 In 2019, G&A assisted the Bucks County Planning Commission with another Trail Feasibility Study for the central stretch of the Neshaminy Creek Greenway.
 The extent of the study was approximately thirteen miles in length, reaching from the confluence of the Neshaminy and Little Neshaminy Creeks in Rushland and ending at the confluence of the Neshaminy Creek and Core Creek in Middletown Township.

-The accessible trail will feature a floating boardwalk bridge with fishing area along with traffic signal and pedestrian road improvements at Woodbourne Road.
+Design elements include accessible trail design, floating boardwalk bridge with fishing area, traffic signal and ADA crossing improvements at Woodbourne Road, erosion and sedimentation control, and stormwater management design.
 Once completed, the trail will provide a scenic connection for pedestrians and cyclists between Core Creek Park and both residential and commercial areas within Middletown Township and beyond.